stelzinga/MF/Management_Framework-Appendix.md

 Examples: MGT: 01.Planning, PRD: Inventory

-This format has the advantage that the note is more structured, which in turn helps with grouping notes together.
+@This format has the advantage that the note is more structured, which in turn helps with grouping notes together.
 If a note is stored as a file, then a colon.is not allowed, in which case it should be replaced with a '_'.

 There are many alternatives of this.
 For example, the CAT could be split up in several formalised parts CT1-CT2, or use numbered entries.
 Main take-away is that putting some thought in structuring notes is worthwhile.